Frédéric Frans: Lierse

 In the 2011–12 season, Frans made his first appearance of the season since recovering from his injury, in a 2–1 loss against Mechelen on 14 August 2011.
 Frans was then sent-off in a 4–0 loss against Anderlecht on 30 October 2011 and this saw him receive a one match ban, as well as, being fined for 100 euro.
 He then scored his first goal, in a 2–2 draw against Kortrijk on 17 December 2011.
 Frans was largely used in the first team, as he made thirteen appearances.

 In the 2012–13 season, Frans sustained a knee injury in training that caused him to miss the start of the season.
 After being sidelined for a month, Frans made his first appearance of the season, in a 2–0 loss against Mechelen on 16 February 2013.
 From that point, Frans went on to make nine appearances for the rest of the season.

 In 2013–14 season, Frans was once again on the sideline at the start of the season and made his first appearance of the season, in a 1–0 loss against Lokeren on 30 October 2013.
-Two months later, on 26 December 2013, Frans was sent-off, in a 3–0 win over Mechelen and after this, the club appealed against his suspension.
+Two months later, on 26 December 2013, Frans was sent-off, in a 3–0 win over Mechelen and after this, the club appealed his suspension.
 As a result, Frans' suspension was reduced to one game, though he was fined 300 euro.
 After making five appearances, Frans was released by the club, ending his nineteen years association with the club.
 Frans later revealed he was offered a three-year contract with the club, but turned it down, due to the current situation with the club's ownership.

 During his career at Lierse, Frans revealed he's good friends with Charlie Miller.